PTNUSASATUINTIARTHA-DOKU/doku-magento-plugin/README.md

-# Jokul Magento Plugin
+# DOKU Magento Plugin
 ​
-Jokul makes it easy for you accept payments from various channels.
-Jokul also highly concerned the payment experience for your customers when they are on your store.
+DOKU makes it easy for you accept payments from various channels.
+DOKU also highly concerned the payment experience for your customers when they are on your store.
 With this plugin, you can set it up on your Magento website easily and make great payment experience for your customers.
 ​
 ## Requirements
 ​
 - Magento v2.3 or higher.
 This plugin is tested with Magento v2.3.4, v.2.3.6, v.2.4.0, v.2.4.1
 - PHP v7.4.0 or higher.
 - MySQL v8.0 or higher
-- Jokul account:
+- DOKU account:
     - For testing purpose, please register to the Sandbox environment and retrieve the Client ID & Secret Key.
 Learn more about the sandbox environment [here](https://jokul.doku.com/docs/docs/getting-started/explore-sandbox)
     - For real transaction, please register to the Production environment and retrieve the Client ID & Secret Key.
 Learn more about the production registration process [here](https://jokul.doku.com/docs/docs/getting-started/register-user)

-## Jokul Magento Already Supported `doku_log`
+## DOKU Magento Already Supported `doku_log`
 ​
-This `doku_log` is useful to help simplify the process of checking if an issue occurs related to the payment process using the Jokul Plugin.
+This `doku_log` is useful to help simplify the process of checking if an issue occurs related to the payment process using the DOKU Plugin.
 If there are problems or problems using the plugin, you can contact our team by sending this doku_log file. `Doku_log` will record all transaction processes from any channel by date.

 ​
 ## How to use and take doku_log file?